 During the hottest days of summer, few of us will say no to borrowing someone else’s swimming pool, even if only for a couple hours.
 Who needs crowded beaches or public pools when you can have a private swimming spot all to yourself?

 Thanks to an Airbnb-like platform for pool sharing called Swimply, you can rent access to someone’s backyard pool by the hour.
 Described as the “first ever online marketplace for pool sharing,” Swimply is the brainchild of Bunim Laskin, an entrepreneur from New Jersey.
 Laskin created the app, which launched with a pilot program in summer 2018, to “democratize the pool experience so that everyone can enjoy an instant escape from reality.”

 Homeowners can sign up to list their underused pools to make some extra cash at Swimply (all hosts are provided a $1 million insurance policy), while non–pool owners can browse through the 25,000+ listings on the online platform in all 50 states.
 There are also pools available to rent across Canada and Australia.

 How Swimply works

-For example, you can rent a waterfront pool in Miami Beach for $150 an hour during your next Florida vacation.
-Or if you find yourself at your parent’s pool-less house back in Los Angeles over the holidays, you can invite everyone over to a saltwater pool with mountain views for $75 an hour.
+Each owner sets an hourly rate based on details such as pool size, timing, and amenities like bathroom, barbecue, and pool toy access—but the average rental is $45 per hour.
+For example, you can rent a spacious, palm-lined pool (complete with playground) for $85 an hour on your next family getaway in Miami.
+Or if you find yourself at your parent’s pool-less house back in Los Angeles over the holidays, you can channel your inner celebrity and invite everyone over to an 1960s-themed pool for $100 an hour.

-Each owner sets an hourly rate based on details such as pool size, timing, and amenities like bathroom, BBQ, and pool toy access—but the average rental is $45 per hour.
 It is also up to the owners to decide whether or not they will be home while you use their pool, so the amount of privacy differs with each rental.
-However, each pool listed on Swimply is inspected by a local pool service company for hygiene and safety before it can be listed on the app.